These 11 Military-Issued Items Are Also Available to Civilians

 Valley Apparel AF APECS Parka

 Not everything from Valley Apparel L.L.C is available to consumers, but this Gore-Tex lined camo jacket made for the Air Force is.
 A high neck hides the roll-n-stow hood, and the sealed seams provide weather protection from all elements.
-You’ll need to email the brand to get the correct sizing and purchase, but when you do, you’ll have an Air Force-standard Gore-Tex jacket.
+You’ll need to email the brand to get the correct sizing and to purchase, but when you do, you’ll have an Air Force-standard Gore-Tex jacket.

 Arc’teryx LEAF Naga Pullover AR